The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Themed seafood night dinner buffets from ~S$68.

-Tucked away at the fringe of Orchard Road, J65 at JEN Singapore Tanglin by Shangri-La is a hidden gem for buffet lovers in Singapore.
-Known for its casual dining vibe, local heritage flavors, and value-for-money pricing, J65 offers a rotating themed buffet concept that keeps regular diners coming back for more.
+Nestled on the outskirts of Orchard Road, J65 at JEN Singapore Tanglin by Shangri-La is a hidden treasure for buffet enthusiasts in Singapore.
+This venue, celebrated for its laid-back atmosphere, local heritage-inspired dishes, and affordable pricing, presents a themed buffet that continually entices regular customers with new offerings.

-If you’re looking for a buffet that balances local Singaporean flavors with international dishes, at a reasonable price point, the J65 buffet is definitely worth checking out.
+If you're in search of a buffet that harmonizes authentic Singaporean tastes with global cuisine at a reasonable cost, J65 is certainly worth a visit.

-One of J65’s standout features is its rotating themed buffet nights, where the menu focus changes daily.
+A highlight of J65 is its rotating themed buffet nights, where the menu shifts focus each day.

 Here’s a look at their most popular buffet themes (as of 2025):